 Other Ways You Can Support the refugees stranded in Lesvos:

-1] Follow LATRA's Instagram and Facebook accounts for latest updates.
-We post daily updates from challenges and conditions on the field.
-Similarly please follow a number of reputable organisations, active in sharing verified news from the frontlines of the crisis: Refocus Media Labs, Moria Corona Awareness Team, Aegean Boat Report, Stand By Me Lesvos, Information Point for Lesvos Volunteers, etc.
+1] Follow LATRA’s Instagram and Facebook accounts for latest updates.
+We post regular updates of challenges and conditions on the field.
+Similarly please follow a number of reputable organisations, active in sharing verified news from the frontlines of the crisis: Moria Corona Awareness Team, Moria White Helmets, Aegean Boat Report, Stand By Me Lesvos.

 2] Petition your local councilperson or policymaker to advocate for safe passage of refugees and asylum seekers from Lesvos to Europe.
 Europe was built on the notion of solidarity, and politicians should act upon it.

 3] Sign various online petitions advocating for safe passage of people across Europe.
-Currently, there are various petitions going, both global (avaaz) as well as local.
 LATRA has signed this petition alongside 219 NGOs across Europe.
 Let us know if there is a campaign you would like us to support, and we will gladly share it in our network.

 4) Spread the word amongst your community.
 Soon, both the media as well as public opinion, will be shifted to ‘current’ events and breaking news, leaving 13.000 abandoned and forgotten.
 Continue raising awareness on the issue of refugees in Lesvos, amongst your family, friends and at dinner table conversations.
 The more people share and engage, the quicker change will come.